Amsterdam-Internships/document-classification-using-large-language-models/README.md

 ## How it works

 Run the following order of the notebooks:
-- load_txt
+- load_txt -> loads the data from the ocr files and splits the data into subsets (train, test, dev, val)
-- clean_data
+- clean_data -> check shortest docs and remove messy data.
-- baseline
+- baseline  -> run baselines on complete docs.
-- text truncation
+- text truncation -> truncate text using tokenizer of either Llama or Mistral (Geitje has the same as mistral) and try out thresholds on baselines.
-- dataFormattingFinetuning
+- dataFormattingFinetuning  -> format data into DatasetDict, and push to huggingface
-- CLgeitje
+- CLgeitje -> notebook to run GEITje In-Context learning
 - FTgeitje. still very messy, work in progress.
 Ill clean up after fixing the bug, will probably make more of mess anyway.

+Stand alone notebooks:
+-EDA/EDA_clean_for_submission
+- data_insight -> still messy. use it now to get some quick results for either overleaf or to check something in the data.

 Can be divided in subsections: